AKKURRAX/AKKURRAX/README.md

 # AKKURRAX 🎮

-Hey my name is AKKURRA, I'm a young french developper I code mainly in **JS**, **PHP** and **HTML/CSS**.
-On this github page I share with you the code of all my recent or old projects to show you how I design them.
+**hi my name is AKKURRA I am the creator of Yukan bot and <br> passionate about computer science and programming**

 ## Technologie 🧬